Physical Signs that Psychological Violence Leaves Behind

 There are many signs of psychological violence that result in illness or mental disorder:

 - Uncontrolled jealousy

 - Screams, insults, and disparagements

-For all this, it is not strange that the victim, even without presenting symptoms of physical violence, falls into a state of desolation.
-Even to the point of becoming suicidal or not caring what happens with their life.
+For all this, it isn’t strange that the victim.
+This is because even without presenting symptoms of physical violence, falls into a state of desolation.
+Furthermore, the person can get to the point of becoming suicidal as the only way out.

 In addition, the aggravating factor is that, usually, the aggressor is usually the partner or a close member of the family.